Zika and pregnancy

 What if I have to travel?

 If a pregnant woman must travel to one of the affected countries, precautions should be taken.
 These include using mosquito repellent containing DEET, wearing long-sleeved shirts and long pants, and removing standing water.
 Pregnant women who traveled to those areas should watch for symptoms of infection including fever, headaches, joint and muscle pain, rash, and “pinkeye.”
 If symptoms are present, they should talk with their doctor and treat the symptoms, especially the fever.
-Not everyone has symptoms.
+Not everyone has symptoms, so women who traveled to those areas where Zika is spread should avoid becoming pregant for 8 weeks.
+If their partners traveled to those areas, condoms should be used to prevent pregnant for at least 6 months since the Zika virus can survive longer in men's semen and can be transmitted through sex.
 A fever, with or without the Zika virus, during the first 30 days of pregnancy can cause other pregnancy problems.
 The fever should be treated to keep it below 101 degrees.